-A logo is the most recognisable part of your brand – it’s comprised of text and imagery that tells the word who you are and what you’re about.
+A logo is the most recognisable part of your brand – it’s text and imagery that tells the word who you are and what you’re about.
 No pressure at all, right?!
 It’s a symbol that carries your vision and it’s a crucial part of your overall brand identity (all the visible elements of your brand, including colour and design, too).
 A good logo is memorable, attention-grabbing and can communicate a serious amount of information about your business in a few seconds.

 How to build a brand logo

 Before you go out and buy a subscription to Adobe, there are a few key steps you need to do to make sure the logo you end up with is right for your business.

 Step 1: Understand why it’s crucial to have a good brand logo

 A lot of business starts with a first impression and that’s where your logo comes in.
 I can’t overstate how important it is to have a distinct, relevant and memorable logo – it will be on everything to do with your business, so I recommend investing in getting it done professionally.

 Brands that have an impact have a strong brand identity.
 In order to design a logo that works, you’ll need to uncover the essence or core personality of your brand.
 It’s a whole lot easier to choose a colour palette when you know what makes your brand unique and why you started your business.

 Step 3: Brainstorm and scope out your competition

 Next, you’ll want to get inspiration for your logo, so whip out some markers and a giant roll of paper and start brainstorming.
 You can also look at what other businesses have and take note of what you like, what resonates and what stands out.
 You might like to make a mood board of colours, imagery and words that relate to your brand (it can help you visualise the kind of logo that would match).